Most Difficult Treks in Nepal: What’s Truly the Hardest?

 • Plan for altitude: Include multiple acclimatization days.

-• Hire local guide: Especially important for remote and restricted treks.
+• Hire a local guide: Especially important for remote and restricted treks, where route finding, weather judgment, and altitude decisions matter.

 • Insurance: Ensure it covers high altitude helicopter evacuation.